-- 1. Check the potential of adjacencies and the proximities of facilities to make sure the spaces have synergistic relationships with each another.
+- 1. Check the potential of adjacencies and the proximities of facilities to make sure the spaces have synergistic relationships with each other.
 Adjust as necessary (5-10 minutes). - 2.
 Determine the defining quality of each facility; note these on the tracing paper (5-10 minutes). - 3.
 Now determine what quality the edges of each facility should have to extend and activate the spaces in-between and through them (5-10 minutes). - 4.
 Draw/diagram these on your tracing paper overlay, and label them (5-10 minutes). - 5.
 Determine what other general qualities each facility might have (its height, transparency, solidity, porosity, scale and proportion, color, texture, etc.) (5 minutes). - 6.
 Decide whether other elements are needed to support the active use of the space during different times of the day/night, for different events (think community celebrations, fairs, performances, etc.), and in different seasons.
 Look for opportunities of layered use, note if the activity is at grade, at roof top, interior or exterior, degree of enclosure: open air, open sided roof, climate controlled, climate modified...Record these on your base plan (5-10 minutes). - 7.
 Redraw your overlay with the activities, facilities, and qualities labeled.

 PRELIMINARY PROGRAM (Due Wednesday, Oct.
-19, 1:30)
+25, 1:00 pm, uploaded to the Drive)

 Now, use the results of your LIFE-SPACE-BUILDING exercise to write a preliminary "program" for the site.
 What are the that you want to see there?
 Your program document should express the important elements that a design team would need to plan the kind of place that you would like to see for this site, and target the various user groups you would want to be able to engage in the site.
-Also consider the District Plan goals and possibilities.
+Also consider District Framework goals and possibilities imagined by the five district layer groups.

-- · activities,
+- activities

-- facilities, and
+- facilities

 - qualities